survar-23/retail_data_analysis_using_structured_query_language/README.md

 # retail_data_analysis_using_structured_query_language
 In this repository, we delve into the world of retail by analyzing point of sale (POS) data to gain insights into customer behavior.
-Our analysis revolves around three core tables: Customer, Transactions, and Product Category
+Our analysis revolves around three core tables: Customer, Transactions, and Product Category.
+We leverage Structured Query Language (SQL) to unlock valuable information from this retail store data.
+Explore our SQL scripts to uncover customer trends, transaction patterns, and product categorization within the retail landscape.